 Graduands will have gained credits for all assignments and satisfied the Examiners at the end of course viva / voce held in London during late April / early May prior to the Graduation Ceremony.

-The Robert D Olding Book Award.
-This is a valuable volume occasionally presented where a candidate has demonstrated an outstanding performance throughout the course.
+A citation may be awarded where a student has demonstrated an outstanding performance throughout the course.
 Such awards are occasional.

 MENTORS will be appropriately qualified and experienced persons

 STUDY ASSISTANCE (via e-mail): Anytime with the assigned Mentor – or with TTS Office

 Our academic courses are focused on serious Candidates who respect a disciplined educational structure.